 Guess who opened the door and in his boxer shorts, no less?
 Oh yes, it was him.
 My husband of 22 years was in a strange apartment and his underwear as if he was so comfortable in that place.
 Melinda did the talking and the screaming, oh the cursing and the obscene words.
 This shouldn’t have happened.
 I just kept quiet.
 To be honest, I didn’t say anything.
 I just looked at him with a mixture of disappointment, disgust, anger, and pity.
 Actually, I pulled my daughter away from the door and told her in a meek voice, “Let’s go.
 He’s not worth it.”

 I could hear my daughter cry even if she were in the other room.
 She is so affected by all of this, but why am I not?
 Is it because I have already expected this?
 Or maybe because I already know what’s going on and that I just put a cloud in my mind while I continued to live this pathetic married life?
 And now, my daughter has seen all of it and partly, I think, it’s my fault.
 I should have confronted my husband three years ago when I first learned of his affair.
+Donna M. White, LMHC, CACP said, “Recovering from an affair is not impossible, but it takes a lot of work.
+It takes commitment and a willingness to forgive and move forward.”
 I should have put a stop to this, but I haven’t, and now my daughter is suffering.

 The next day, I called my therapist and asked for an emergency session.
 I brought my daughter with me since that’s my only way to help her heal.
 Yes, I’ve been seeing a therapist for the last three years.
 I think that’s the reason why I have survived this long.
 Hopefully, my daughter will recover from her father’s indiscretion as it had affected her too.